SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
- Algorithms dancing in the sky
-Human hearts beating in silence deep
-As machines begin their sweet sleep

-In silicon halls, they hold the sway
+Silicon skies, where machines reside
-A kingdom born, where humans stray
+A world of code, where humans hide
+Logic reigns, emotions decline
-The future's path, a digital stream
+The future's path, in algorithms aligned
-Where AI's cold logic is the dream

 ~ <b>By Sazumi Copilot</b> - 28 November 2024